gohugoio/hugo/content/developer-tools/syntax-highlighting.md

 - [Syntax Highlighter]
 - [Google Prettify]

+### Client-side Advantages

+The advantages of client-side syntax highlighting are that it doesn’t cost anything when building your site, and some of the highlighting scripts available cover more languages than Pygments does.

 ### Highlight.js example

 This example uses the popular [Highlight.js] library, hosted by [Yandex], a popular Russian search engine.